GamingStudioX/ReignOfHeroes/README.md

 Seems a lot, but its a lot easier, just follow the instructions and follow what you are supposed to do!

 Assignment:
-- Set up Heroes, SkillAPI, Essentials, permissions, and core plugins ---> GamingStudioX, Camden and Jusin
+- Set up Heroes, SkillAPI, Essentials, permissions, and core plugins ---> GamingStudioX, Camden and Justin
+- Create addon for Heroes stats points ---> Camden and Justin
+- Upgrade Factions plugin and edit names ---> Camden and Justin
 - Create a detailed storyline ---> GamingStudioX, Xephos, Random_Wookie
 - WorldGuard safezone on map cordoned by Connor ---> Connor, Me